Well, okay, so here in Saskatchewan, butterfly season is still months away. But a part of me wishes it were here already. All warm and sunny.

 I know there are a lot of other people out there who feel the same way I do, but sometimes it can be difficult to find every useful advice article that’s out there.
 So I thought I’d bring you a few.
 Here are the tips and advice articles that jumped out at me the most over the past week.

-Continue reading “Wednesday links: Pre-marketing”
+Continue reading “Wednesday links: Platform building and foreshadowing vs callbacks”

-Continue reading “Monthly update: November 2017”
+Continue reading “Monthly update: February 2018”